Should You Take a 401(k) Loan?

 If you recall, your retirement plan contributions are made on a pre-tax basis.
 This means that you realize a tax break when making contributions to the plan, and you’re then taxed in the future when you take money out of the plan.
 Unfortunately, when you take a loan from your plan, you may be subjecting yourself to additional taxes.

 While regular 401(k) contributions are taken out of your paycheck on a pre-tax basis, the loan repayments are not.
 This means that you are taking pre-tax money out of your account and then repaying it with after-tax money.
-This can result in some of this money being taxed twice.
+This can result in some of this money being taxed twice, potentially taking a bite out of your retirement wealth.

 Consequences When Leaving the Employer